rafeca/rafeca.github.com/_posts/2012-06-20-why-python-rocks.markdown

 # Introduction

-During last months I've been spending few hours everyday coding python.
-Not only it's been my first experience in a real project, before this stage I hadn't dropped a single line of python.
-That's why the former weeks were really hard for me to get things done.
-During the previous two years I had been coding ruby all the time, so coming outside the comfort zone made me felt myself really improductive.

-That time (my feeling about being improductive) fortunately is over, still I cannot think of myself as an expert in python, but I feel comfortable in this environment though.

-I would like to emphasize what are my favourites python features and know your thoughts about them and something that probably I'm missing.
-I'm just talking about python and in some cases comparing with ruby, every point I'm talking about deserves IMO a dedicated post, just take this as a summary of the things I like more.
+[As you know](2012/06/26/git-tip-how-to-change-the-branch-of-a-commit/) these lasts months I've sepnt quite some time coding python, the language chosen for the project to which I've devoted heart, soul and most of my weekends too...

+During the first weeks I really struggled to get the code alive as during the previous two years it was all bout ruby, so python has taken me out of my comfort zone which really hit me.
+Although I cannot call myself a python expert (yet), I'm enjoying this new friendship.

+# Things I like using python

+I'm going to share some of my favourites features and I'd like to know yours, yours thoughts about them and any missed bit that may be key:

+* List comprehensions
+* Generators
+* Decorators
+* Use blank spaces to define code blocks
+* Context managers

+Find below a brief description and example about the first two dots.

 # List comprehensions

+As python doc says, ["list comprehensions provide a concise way to create lists"](http://docs.python.org/tutorial/datastructures.html#list-comprehensions).

+### Example
 ```python
 users = [{'name': 'John Doe', 'email': 'john@doe.com'},
 		 {'name': 'Mike Cunhingam', 'email': 'mike@cunhingam.com'}]